 White paper on medical devices in relation to a no deal Brexit

-Updated 12 april 2019 - This document contains information about medical devices and in-vitro diagnostics in relation to a no ...
+Updated 8 July 2019 - This document contains information about medical devices and in-vitro diagnostics in relation to a no deal ...